jjrom/sargassum-backend/README.md

 # sargassum-backend
-Backend API for sargassum forecast system
+Backend API for sargassum forecast system to be deployed on EDITO platform